Owls-Head-Solutions/WP_Foundation/readme.txt

 ********************************
 Scripts to run on each Vagrant Up
 ********************************
--Autorun Grunt on Vagrant Up
--Can we uglify?
+-Autorun Grunt on Vagrant Up (Done with Screen, document it) -Can we uglify?
 -What about hint?
 -minify?